akka/akka/akka-docs/rst/java/http/routing-dsl/directives/path-directives/redirectToTrailingSlashIfMissing.rst

 Please note that the inner paths **MUST** end with an explicit trailing slash (e.g. ``"things"./``) for the re-directed-to route to match.

-See also :ref:`-redirectToNoTrailingSlashIfPresent-` for the opposite behaviour.
+See also :ref:`-redirectToNoTrailingSlashIfPresent-java-` for the opposite behaviour.

 Example
 -------